accelerated-text/accelerated-text/README.md

 Accelerated Text can work with all sorts of data:

-* descriptions of business metrics,
+* descriptions of business metrics
-* customer interaction data,
+* customer interaction data
-* product attributes,
+* product attributes
-* financial metrics.
+* financial metrics

 With Accelerated Text you can use such data to generate text for your business reports, your e-commerce platform or your customer support system.

-Accelerated Text provides a web based **Document Plan** builder, where
+Accelerated Text provides a web based **Document Plan** builder, where:
-* the logical structure of the document is defined,
+* the logical structure of the document is defined
-* communication goals are expressed,
+* communication goals are expressed
-* data usage within text is defined.
+* data usage within text is defined

-Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine to produce multiple variations of the text exactly expressing what was intended to be communicated to the readers.
+Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine to produce multiple variations of text exactly expressing what was intended to be communicated to the readers.

 ## Philosophy